Need help now?

 Currently, the course is available to the following groups:

-• Educators, including occasional teachers and early childhood educators, school leaders and superintendents currently employed by a publicly funded school board in Ontario
+• Educators, including occasional teachers and early childhood educators, school administrators and superintendents currently employed by a publicly funded school board in Ontario

 • Mental health leaders and managers of social work and psychology